Azure/blackbelt-aks-hackfest/labs/day1-labs/08-migrate-mongo-to-cosmos.md

 * Set the following as environment variables.
 You can obtain these in the Azure Portal for your CosmosDB instance in the ```Connection String``` tab.

 	> Note that we must set these again because in the earlier step, they were set inside the mongoDB pod.
-You should be at a shell prompt in the **Azure Cloud Shell** for this step.
+You should be at a shell prompt in the **JUMPBOX** for this step.

 	```bash
 	# update the lines below with your config details